-- 1. Note and comment on the findings and direction of travel outlined in the interim report of the Building regulations and fire safety review. - Consider the suggested areas of LGA focus for the second phase of the review's work set out in paragraph 10 and make recommendations to the LGA's Grenfell Task and Finish Group. - 3.
-Note and comment on the LGA's building safety programme work.
+- 1. Note and comment on the findings and direction of travel outlined in the interim report of the Building regulations and fire safety review. - Consider the suggested areas of relevance to fire and rescue services for inclusion in the LGA's response to the interim report set out in paragraph 11 and note the areas so far identified by the LGA's Grenfell Task and Finish Group for inclusion in the LGA's response. - 3.
+Note and comment on the LGA's wider building safety programme work.